Underground Railroad in Ohio

 Ohio played a significant role in the Underground Railroad due to its key location on the Kentucky border and the anti-slavery sentiments in the state.
-There were many different routes within the railroads that connected and went through Ohio.
-Abolitionists worked with enslaved people to organize escape routes to the North.
-The Ohio River was a central route with others, including Mechanicsburg and Ripley.
-Many of the Underground Railroad sites in Ohio are still standing today.
+Abolitionists serving the Underground Raildroad worked with enslaved people to organize escape routes to the North, and many of these routes intersected and passed through the state of Ohio.
+Many of the Underground Railroad sites in Ohio are still standing today and provide the public with opportunities to learn about history.